NicolasKeerpal/E-Bakery-Front/README.md

 # E-Bakery Online Delivery Service

+## /!\ WARNING /!\

+Don't delete admin account because if you do this, you'll have to delete the database and recreate it, then restart the api.

 ## Project Overview

 Welcome to E-Bakery, an online bakery platform that allows customers to have delicious baked goods delivered right to their doorsteps.
 This README will guide you through the installation, setup, and usage of the project.